microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 .. autofunction:: deepspeed.utils.safe_set_full_optimizer_state

-These routines can be used at any point after `deepspeed.initialize()` as shown in the following snippet.
+These routines can be used at any point after initialization of the DeepSpeed engine (i.e., ``deepspeed.initialize()``) as shown in the following snippet.

 .. code-block:: python